 Accidental damage to an expensive smartphone is every owner’s worry.
 If you’ve never dropped your smartphone, take a look at this drop test video that shows the damage Samsung’s Note20 and Apple’s iPhone suffer from numerous drops.
 Not only should you buy a suitable protective, but it also pays to consider a service contract like Upsie.
 It protects your phone from drops and other risks the manufacturers’ warranties do not cover.

-Upsie.com provides a comprehensive service contract (often referred to as an extended warranty) that costs far less than other extended plans.
-Upsie plans cover a cracked screen, liquid damage, battery failure, power failures, mechanical failure, Wi-Fi/audio/Bluetooth failures, RAM failure, screen failure – virtually anything that can happen.
-Check out our smartphone contracts and learn about warranties from both vendors as well as Google and OnePlus.
-Don’t forget to claim your discount and review Upsie’s two- and three-year coverage options.
+Upsie.com provides a comprehensive service subscription (often referred to as an extended warranty) that costs far less than other extended plans.
+Upsie plans cover a cracked screen, liquid damage, battery failure, power failures, mechanical failure, Wi-Fi/audio/Bluetooth failures, RAM failure, screen failure - virtually anything that can happen.
+Check out Upsie's smartphone subscriptions and learn about warranties from both vendors as well as Google and OnePlus.

 Contact Upsie to learn more about their industry-leading extended warranties.